Is CoSchedule For The Small Blogger?

 I have just started using CoSchedule to check out how my posts are doing, what my top posts are and the like.
 I feel like the ways I'm using this program right now are just the tip of the iceberg and, I'm already addicted.
 It can only get better from here.
 So today I'm signing up for the full version.
 If you haven't tried CoSchedule yet, I highly recommend you take advantage of their FREE 14-day trial.

-I plan to share another post after I have spent more time using CoSchedule and have tested out more of the features, but until then, you can watch this video and learn more about what CoSchedule has to offer:
+I plan to share another post after I have spent more time using CoSchedule and have tested out more of the features.

 *This post may contain affiliate links.
 If you purchase something using me as a referral, I want you to know that I truly appreciate you!
 Oh, and you rock!!